hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 supply officials be consulted where it is necessary to estimate the friction losses in old pipes or to allow for the aging of new pipes.
 References 8, 9.
 10, 11 of Section VI may be consulted for general information on the subject.
-For commercial installations, it is recommended that 15 percent be added to the values shown in Tables 1- 31.
+For commercial installations, it is recommended that 15 percent be added to the values shown in Tables 1–31.

 ## Section 4 – Tables of Friction Loss for Water, Explanation

-Frictional resistances for water flowing in new, clean steel pipe (Schedule 40)* or in asphalt-dipped cast iron pipe are given in Section lIIB, Tables 1-31 incl., herein.**
+Frictional resistances for water flowing in new, clean steel pipe (Schedule 40)* or in asphalt-dipped cast iron pipe are given in Section IIIB, Tables 1–31 incl., herein.*

 The tables show the discharge in cubic feet per second, the average velocity in feet per second, and the velocity head in feet for any fluid in a circular pipe of the same diameter as that specified in each table for rates of flow in gallons per minute.